asbhogal/Footer-Nav-Bar/README.md

  ##### PRODUCTION BUILD & DEPLOYMENT #####

  This has been built using Dart SASS and Parcel.
 To run this in a dev environment, run <code>npm install sass -D</code> and <code>npm install parcel-bundler -D</code> in the terminal.
-Below are Parcel-specific commands for dev and production parsing:
+Below are Parcel and SASS-specific commands for dev and production compiling:

   - <code>npx sass --watch src/scss:dist/css</code> (optional)*
   - <code>npm run dev</code> will run an auto-compile with each change